 Just like the care of a cactus, the propagation of it is easy.
 Especially when small bumps grow on the outside of the plant.
 Although a propagation of a cactus that grows lengthwise is not difficult either.

 Pay attention!
 The propagation of a Cactus is not guaranteed to be successful.
-It happens more often that a cutting does not root.
+It happens more often that a cutting does not grow roots.

 Keep the knife under hot water and clean them well.
 This prevents you from unnecessarily transferring bacteria during the propagation.

 Do you happen to have disinfectant or pure alcohol?
 Disinfect the tools after using hot water.
 Let's get away with those bacteria and fungi!